jonthorell/QuizGame/README.md

 ![last-question](https://github.com/jonthorell/QuizGame/blob/main/assets/images/readme-files/in-progress4.PNG?raw=true)

-When it reaches zero, in that case, the game exits and the user is back to the startpage.
+When it reaches zero, in that case, the game exits.
+The user will see a modal with the end-result.
+The same kind of modal as used by the rules and about buttons.

-This part has been tested in several ways, or in several stages might be a better way of putting it.
+The gameplay has been tested in several ways, or in several stages might be a better way of putting it.

 1. Did not use a "loop" or condition at first.
 It was hardcoded which question to use so you can see exactly what values would be assigned to which variable.
 2. Make conditions as easily compared as possible (like convert both parts of the equation into lowercase)